tabarra/txAdmin/docs/dev_notes.md

         - update cleanPlayerNames
     - it will support native bindings, so this might work:
         - https://www.npmjs.com/package/fd-lock
+    - change deployer and some other path manipulations to use `path.matchesGlob`

 - [ ] Playerlist: implement basic tag system with filters, sorting and Fuse.js
     - the filter dropdown is written already, check `panel/src/layout/playerlistSidebar/Playerlist.tsx`